kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ## Step 4: Upgrade Gloo Edge {#upgrade}

-CHANGE
-The following example upgrade process assumes that Gloo Edge is installed with Helm in the `gloo-system` namespace of a Kubernetes cluster that uses the Kubernetes load balancer, and that the Kubernetes context is set to the cluster.
+Upgrade your Gloo Edge installation.
+The following example upgrade commands assume that Gloo Edge is installed with Helm, the Helm release exists in the `gloo-system` namespace of a Kubernetes cluster that uses the Kubernetes load balancer, and that the Kubernetes context is set to the cluster.

 1. Upgrade the Helm release.
 Include your installation values in a Helm values file (such as `-f values.yaml`) or in `--set` flags.
    {{< tabs >}}